appium/appium/docs/en/about-appium/getting-started.md

 ```

 What's going on here is that after creating a session and launching our app,
-we're instructing Appium to find an element in the app hierarchy and click on
+we're instructing Appium to find an element in the app hierarchy and type into
 it.
-Specifically, `webdriverio` has a convention where the `~` prefix means to
-find an element by its "accessbility id", which in the case of Android means an
-element's "content description".
-So we find and tap on these elements in order
-to navigate through the app's menu system.
-Then we can use the `back()` method
-to trigger the Android "back" behavior and get back to where we started before
-ending the session.
+The same field is then queried for its text, which is asserted to be what we
+expect.

 Putting it all together, the file should look like: